mennaElnemr9/Online-Shopping-Web-Application/README.md

-we can call it small amazon made by third year engineering students :D , it's a websiite for online shopping whith a good data manipulation it has also a Recommender method written in sql which keeps track of the customer actions and recommend an item based on these actions.
+we can call it small amazon made by third year engineering students :D , it's a website for online shopping with a good data manipulation, it also has a Recommender method written in sql which keeps track of the customer actions and recommend an item based on these actions.